 El Dorado County in general is considered a mining region capable of producing a wide variety of mineral resources.
 Metallic mineral deposits, including gold, are considered the most significant extractive mineral resources.
-Exhibit 5.9-6 shows the MRZ-2 areas within the county based on designated Mineral Resource (-MR) overlay areas.
+Exhibit 5.9-6 of the El Dorado County General Plan Draft EIR (2003) shows the MRZ-2 areas within the county based on designated Mineral Resource (-MR) overlay areas.
 The -MR overlay areas are based on mineral resource mapping published in the mineral land classification reports referenced above.
 The majority of the county's important mineral resource deposits are concentrated in the western third of the county.